smlavine/.xinitrc/README.md

 <!-- Copyright (c) 2022 Sebastian LaVine <mail@smlavine.com -->
 <!-- SPDX-License-Identifier: MIT -->

+**Abandoned; decided to rewrite the status bar portion of my .xinitrc to use dwmblocks instead.**

 This is a WIP rewrite of my .xinitrc configuration file, presently located [here][0], in Go.
 Why?
 First, to get more comfortable with Go;
 second, to waste time on something over holiday break; and third, to